amagai-ak/nanopi-r5s-ptp/README.md

 ** This document is still under construction. **

-** Currently, the PTP function of RTL8125 seems VERY unstable．Sometimes, PHC does not work correctly.  **
+** Currently, the PTP function of RTL8125 seems VERY unstable．Sometimes, PHC does not work correctly.
+Only eth0 (on-chip LAN) works fine. **

 Setup nanopi R5S as a NTP/PTP server.
 The OS I use here is friendlycore-focal-arm64.